Newcastle Cathedral

 Concept Development

-The proposals look to provide a welcoming and intriguing external environment that will draw people into the space.
+‘The Ribbon’ The proposals look to provide a welcoming and intriguing external environment that will draw people into the space.
 This is manifested in the ‘Ribbon’.
 In simple terms, this is a link or route around the perimeter of the building, which embraces the architecture.
 The sequence will contain well designed and integrated public realm furniture, which has a variety of applications and uses

+Street furniture items are concentrated within or directly adjacent to the ‘Ribbon’ to reduce clutter and provide a more open and simplistic ground plane giving the building more breathing space and providing opportunities for visitors to pause and appreciate the architecture.
 The interpretation and design proposals will use the ‘Ribbon’ concept as a means of guiding visitors through the Churchyard and will encourage visitors to engage and explore the Cathedral external spaces.
 Simple symbolism will be used to identify points of interest along the Ribbon.
-These symbols will be supplemented with engraved text or images to tell each story and unravel the site’s intriguing history.
+These symbols will be supplemented with engraved text or images to tell each story and unravel the site’s intriguing history. |

 Design Development